Shida-Jiang/A-new-framework-for-nonlinear-Kalman-filters/README.md

 Running these codes allows you to reproduce all the figures in the paper.

 The five files correspond to five different use cases.

+update 02/04/2025: In UKF and CKF, sqrtm(Variance) is now replaced by chol(Variance).', making the algorithm faster.